-The Room is an isolated space protected from noise and furnished with various equipment for the production and enhancement of the effects of digital and non-digital therapeutics.
+The Room is an isolated space protected from noise and light and furnished with various equipment for the production and enhancement of the effects of digital and non-digital therapeutics.

-There are a number of different reasons for using digital therapeutics in the controlled conditions.
+There are a number of different reasons for using digital therapeutics in controlled conditions.
 For example:

 - Auditory or visual deprivation can only be effectively produced in such conditions.
-The deprivation itself serves as a trigger for many processes, in particular, activation of neuroplasticity.
+The deprivation itself serves as a trigger for many processes, in particular, controlled and measured activation of neuroplasticity.

 - Today we hardly find time and place to do something without being distracted by external stimuli.
 Some therapeutics need to be done 40-60 minutes at a time, and such a space minimizes the possibilities for any distraction.